microsoft/eslint-plugin-fluentui-jsx-a11y/README.md

 Rules for v8 have no ending.

-Developed and maintained by the [MWT Dublin Accessibility V-Team](https://domoreexp.visualstudio.com/Teamspace/_wiki/wikis/Teamspace.wiki/28464/Accessibility-Contacts).
+Developed and maintained by the MSTeams Accessibility V-Team, Dublin Chapter.

 ## Installation